Cross My Heart Valentine’s Day Pillow Tutorial

 Step Five: Add the Pom Pom Trim & Assemble the Pillow

-Pin and sew pom pom trim to the edge of the pillow front around all 4 edges.
+- Pin and sew pom pom trim to the edge of the pillow front around all four edges.
 Make sure you pivot as you go around the corners.

-Take the 2nd piece of 12×16 fabric.
-Lay it onto the top of the pillow front right sides together.
-Stitch together along the same stitching line you used to stitch on the trim.
-Leave a 6″ opening on one side to turn pillow right side out.
+- Take the second piece of 12×16 fabric.
+Lay it on top of the pillow’s front right sides.
+Stitch together along the same line you used to stitch the trim.
+Leave a 6″ opening on one side to turn the pillow right.

 More Fun Valentine’s Day Decor Ideas: